ARM-software/arm-trusted-firmware/docs/user-guide.rst

    to the location of a device tree blob (DTB) already loaded in memory.
 The Linux Image address must be specified using the ``PRELOADED_BL33_BASE`` option.

+-  ``ARM_PLAT_MT``: This flag determines whether the Arm platform layer has to cater for the multi-threading ``MT`` bit when accessing MPIDR.
+When this flag is set, the functions which deal with MPIDR assume that the ``MT`` bit in MPIDR is set and access the bit-fields in MPIDR accordingly.
+Default value of this flag is 0.
+Note that this option is not used on FVP platforms.

 -  ``ARM_RECOM_STATE_ID_ENC``: The PSCI1.0 specification recommends an encoding
    for the construction of composite state-ID in the power-state parameter.